peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 Compares the absolute values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
 In this
- method: <ul> <li>For objects with the same value, the one with the higher exponent has a greater "absolute value".</li> <li>Negative zero and positive zero are considered equal.</li> <li>Quiet NaN has a higher "absolute value" than signaling NaN.
-If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".</li> <li>NaN has a higher "absolute value" than infinity.</li> <li>Infinity has a higher "absolute value" than any finite number.</li></ul>
+ method: <ul> <li>For objects with the same value, the one with the higher exponent has a greater "absolute value". </li> <li>Negative zero and positive zero are considered equal. </li> <li>Quiet NaN has a higher "absolute value" than signaling NaN.
+If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value". </li> <li>NaN has a higher "absolute value" than infinity. </li> <li>Infinity has a higher "absolute value" than any finite number. </li> </ul>

 **Parameters:**

-* <code>other</code> - The parameter <code>other</code> is not documented yet.
+* <code>other</code> - An arbitrary-precision binary float to compare with this one.

 **Returns:**